cyberneticelf/Homelab/docs/pihole-setup.md

 resolver for the network.

 ## Setup steps
-1. Installed Pi-hole on the Raspberry Pi 5
+1. Installed Pi-hole on the Raspberry Pi 5 using the [official one-step automated install](https://github.com/pi-hole/pi-hole/#one-step-automated-install).
+I used the curl command directly in the terminal.
-2. Configured DNS sinkhole rules / blocklists
+2. Configured DNS sinkhole rules / blocklists through the `http://pi.hole/admin` interface.
+I used:
-3. [Any additional steps — e.g. setting Pi-hole as the network's DNS server via DHCP]
+   - StevenBlack/hosts
+   - AdAway host list
+   - Firebog Easylist

+All 3 lists have their own merit and history, run by passionate volunteers.

 ## Lessons learned / notes
 - [Why it fell out of active use — interesting context for a writeup: was it